lucacros/2324_Projet2A_PedaleGuitare/README.md

   <img src="https://github.com/lucacros/2324_Projet2A_PedaleGuitare/blob/Hardware-Section/img/Buffer%20button.png" width="400" />
 </p>

+We use a buffer button to store a part of the sound of the guitar to apply several effects to it.
+It's one of the several options that offer the granular effect.

 ## 💻 Installation
 I recommend downloading the latest version of **KiCad** to reproduce the electronic board.
 For simulating amplifiers, consider using **Cadence Pspice** or **Microcap**.
 Use the **STCUBEIDE** software for programming the codec and microprocessor.